tmhglnd/mercury-playground/README.md

 ## 💻 System Requirements

-A computer that runs a browser like Chrome or Firefox.
+Any laptop/desktop that runs a browser like Chrome, Brave or Firefox.

 ## 🎵 Sounds